gurpartb/container-test/README.md

 # container-test
-Simple container console app that increments a coutner by one and writes to console each second.
+Simple container console app that increments a counter by one and writes to console each second.

 # build image
 open project in VS Code